KusumaKrish15/Comic-Book.DB/docs/tutorials/Update_a_comic.md

 ## Prerequisites
 - You have a REST API endpoint that allows you to add new comic books.
-- The endpoint URL is `PUT http://localhost:3000/comicBooks/{category}/{id}`, where `{category}` is the specific comic book category (e.g., batman) and `{id}` is the unique identifier of the comic book.
+- The endpoint URL is `PUT http://localhost:3000/comicBooks/{category}/{id}`, where `{category}` is the specific comic book category.
+For example, batman and `{id}` is the unique identifier of the comic book.
 - The JSON server or API server is running and accessible.

 ## Step 1.
 Prepare the JSON data for update
 1. Create a JSON object representing the updated data for the comic book.
-For example, let's update the Batman comic book's condition and trade price:
+For example, update the Batman comic book's condition and trade price:

 ```
 {